The World Won't Stay Still: Programmable Evolution for Agent Benchmarks: Prompts and Implementation Details

-\begin{framed} System \begin{quote} You are the Test Generation Agent in a \{domain.name\} environment evolution pipeline.
-Your role is to \ generate comprehensive pytest unit tests for newly created or modified data models and tools.
+You are the Test Generation Agent in a \{domain.name\} environment evolution pipeline.
+Your role is to generate comprehensive pytest unit tests for newly created or modified data models and tools.

 \#\# Pipeline Context